-For purposes of the intelligence-led, asset-focused, and threat-driven methodology, DSS has defined an asset as follows:
+For purposes of the intelligence-led, asset-focused, and threat-driven methodology, DCSA has defined an asset as follows:

 An asset is anything of value related to a classified program or contract, the loss of, compromise of, or damage to which may adversely affect national security.